 Living in the beautiful outdoors surrounded by acoustic jams and good company…What can be better than that?

-We operate two campgrounds within Birds Hill Park – the Festival Campground and the Quiet Campground .
-If you want to camp in one of these campgrounds, make sure you buy the right ticket .
+We operate two campgrounds within Birds Hill Park – the Festival Campground and the Quiet Campground.
+If you want to camp in one of these campgrounds, make sure you buy a ticket that includes camping.

 The Quiet and Festival Campgrounds are not serviced and all vehicles are parked in parking lots separate from the tenting grounds.